The 9 best calendar apps to stay organized

-Ask just about anyone what their goals are, and you’ll find a big one at the top of many lists: “I need to get more organized!”
+Ask just about anyone what their goals are this year, and you’ll find a big one at the top of many lists: “I need to get more organized!”

 Being more organized can bring a host of benefits to your life, whether you're doing it for your own betterment or to help things run more smoothly at your business.
 It can free up time you didn't know you had, identify gaps in scheduling that you could use more efficiently and cut down on unnecessary stress.
 It's something everyone could stand to get better at, and it's never too late to start.

 Here, we'll go over what makes a truly great calendar app and list nine of the best ones you can use to help get your life more organized in 2020.